 For the youngest flyers, the limiting factor is skill rather than strength, since dual-line deltas pull much less than similarly sized parafoils.

-Preparing to launch a soft stunt kite...
+How to prepare to launch a soft stunt kite:

-In my opinion, having flown inland a few times with my Peter Powell steerable diamond and also a dual line delta, it's just not worth it most of the time.
+In my opinion, having flown inland a few times with my Peter Powell steerable diamond and also a dual-line delta, it's just not worth it most of the time.
 Steerable kites are the most fun low down and that's where the air is most messed up, unfortunately.
 The lines keep going slack as the breeze drops out from time to time.
 Even in a fresh breeze, the response from the kite can be chaotic due to turbulence.

-Anyway, you get the picture - for stunt kites of any kind, a smooth on-shore breeze down at the beach is the way to go!
+Anyway, you get the picture; for stunt kites of any kind, a smooth onshore breeze down at the beach is the way to go!

-A note about flying shop-bought kites...
+Here's a note about flying shop-bought kites:

 These kites are generally quite accurately made.
-Most have a good wind range, meaning they fly in fairly light right through to fairly fresh wind.
+Most have a good wind range, meaning they fly in fairly light wind right through to fairly fresh wind.

 However, be aware that not all those fancy novelty kites are great fliers!